North Dakota State Bison women's basketball: WNIT

-The Bison have made one appearance in the Women's National Invitation Tournament (WNIT).
+The Bison have made three appearances in the Women's National Invitation Tournament (WNIT).
+Their record is 3–3.

 NCAA Division II tournament results

 The Bison made eighteen appearances in the NCAA Division II women's basketball tournament.
 They had a combined record of 47–13.

 AIAW College Division/Division II

 The Bison made two appearances in the AIAW National Division II basketball tournament, with a combined record of 2–2–1.